pierlj/pycocosiou/README.md

 ## Installation notes

 Simply run the following command, pip will install dependancies and the package.
+Only `numpy` must be installed beforehand.
 ```
 pip install git+https://github.com/pierlj/extended_pycocotools.git
 ```